matusrebro/Machine-Learning/README.md

 # Machine-Learning
-Just some machine learning experimentation and learning
+Just some machine learning experimentation scripts for both fun and practice in the field.